Rich Brown Butter Pumpkin Bread with a Salted Maple Glaze

 Serving and Decoration Tips:

 • Serve Warm with Glaze: For the most indulgent experience, serve the bread while it is still slightly warm from the oven.
-The warmth of the bread will cause the glaze to melt into a thin, delicious coating that soaks into the top layer, making every bite even more moist and flavorful.
+The warmth of the bread will cause the glaze to melt into a thin, delicious coating.

-• Add a Crunchy Topping: You can enhance the visual appeal and texture of the bread by adding a crunchy topping.
-Sprinkle some chopped pecans or walnuts over the glaze after you’ve poured it on.
-The nuts will toast beautifully and provide a satisfying crunch that contrasts with the soft bread.
+• Add a Crunchy Topping: Sprinkle some chopped pecans or walnuts over the glaze after you’ve poured it on.

 Ingredients: